thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

 - CipherTrust Manager Resources

-  This dashboards shows statistics about resources specific to CipherTrust Manager such as the number of audit records and keys and the rate of creation for them.
-It also for example displays the number of crypto operations.
+  This dashboards shows statistics about resources specific to CipherTrust Manager such as the number of audit records, key and key-rotations, backups, users and licensing.
+It also displays statistics related to these operations like key-rotations in a minute, no. of crypto operations, license unit consumption percentage, etc.

+  NOTE: The domain filter for this dashboard is only applicable to "Total Number Of Group Users in the System" and "Number of License Units Consumed" panels.

 - CipherTrust Manager HTTP Traffic